CmrCrabs/NEA/paperwork.typ

 == Project Considerations
 The project will be split into 4 major stages - the simulation, implementing the IFFT, non PBR lighting, and PBR lighting.
 The simulation will most likely take the bulk of the project duration as implementing the spectrums, DFT and a GUI with just a graphics library is already a major undertaking.
 I will then implement the Blinn-Phong lighting model @Blinn-Phong in conjunction with the subsurface scattering seen in Atlas @Atlas-Water.
 Beyond this I will implement full PBR lighting using a microfacet BRDF and statistical distribution functions in order to simulate surface microfacets.

+== Additional Features
+If given enough time I would like to implement the following:
+- Swell @Empirical-Spectra, the waves which have travelled out of their generating area @Empirical-Spectra.
+- Post Processing effects, like varying tonemapping options and a toggleable bloom pass
-finally, I would also like to look into implementing a sky color simulation based on sun position - as this would allow the complete simulation of a realistic day night cycle of any real world ocean conditions.
+- A sky color simulation, as this would allow the complete simulation of a realistic day night cycle for any real world ocean condition.

-If time were to permit, I would also implement environment reflections per a very interesting papar on Linear Efficient Antialiased Displacement and Reflectance mapping.
+- LEADR environment reflections, based on the paper by the same name (Linear Efficient Antialiased Displacement and Reflectance Mapping)

 #pagebreak()
 == Objectives (Unfinished)